Adam-Yonas/orbit-observer-91/README.md

 ## Architecture / Design Decisions

-The system is structured as a separation between visualization, computation, and data ingestion.

-The frontend is built using React and Vite and is responsible for rendering the system state and handling user interaction.
-It does not perform heavy computation, which ensures that the interface remains responsive.

-The backend is implemented in FastAPI and handles all simulation logic, including orbit propagation, proximity detection, and cascade modeling.
-This separation allows the computational layer to scale independently from the interface.

-Orbital data is sourced from publicly available TLE datasets and propagated using the SGP4 model.
-This provides a realistic baseline for motion without requiring full physics simulation.

-A key design decision was to use discrete timesteps instead of continuous-time modeling.
-This significantly reduces computational cost and enables real-time interaction, at the expense of precision.

-Cascade events are modeled using a simplified approach where fragments inherit velocity with perturbations.
-This captures the qualitative behavior of debris spreading while remaining computationally efficient.
+The system is currently designed to run most computation directly in the frontend.

+The frontend, built with React and Vite, is responsible for:
+- rendering the system in real time
+- handling user interaction
+- performing orbit propagation using SGP4
+- running proximity detection
+- simulating cascade events

+This decision was intentional.
+Running simulation logic in the browser allows:
+- immediate feedback to user actions
+- no network latency during interaction
+- faster iteration during development

+This makes the system feel responsive and enables real-time exploration of scenarios.

+The backend is implemented in FastAPI and currently serves as a lightweight API layer.
+It includes a health endpoint and provides a structured foundation for future expansion.

-The system is deployed using a split architecture:
+The system is deployed using:
-- frontend hosted on GitHub Pages
+- GitHub Pages for the frontend
-- backend hosted on Render
+- Render for the backend

-This reflects common production patterns where user interfaces and computation services are decoupled.
+### Tradeoffs

+Running simulation in the frontend improves responsiveness but limits scalability and computational depth.
+As the system grows more complex, this approach will become less efficient.

 ---